troopjs/todomvc.troopjs.com/README.md

 ## TodoMVC deviations from the specifications

-For one reason or another there are parts of the application that deviates from the [original specifications](https://github.com/addyosmani/todomvc/wiki/Todo-Application-Specification).
+For one reason or another there are parts of the application that deviates from the [original specifications](https://github.com/tastejs/todomvc/wiki/App-Specification).
 We've tried to stay as true as possible, but hey - nobody's perfect.
 The known deviations are:

+*	> Use double-quotes in HTML and single-quotes in JS and CSS.

+	We've opted to follow the guidelines of TroopJS rather than the ones from TodoMVC for exatly the same reasons they have it posted in their [code style](https://github.com/addyosmani/todomvc/blob/gh-pages/contributing.md#code-style)

+	> We think it's best for the project if the code you write looks like the code the last developer wrote.

+	We believe that's a great idea, but we want our project to look like any other _TroopJS_ project, so we've stuck with our code style for this application.

+*	> Unless it conflicts with the project's best practices, your example should use bower for package management.

+	For this example we're using git submodules for simple dependency management.
+There's a separate branch where we track the version of this application that we've submitted to TodoMVC and _that_ branch uses [bower](http://twitter.github.com/bower/) for dependency management.

 *	> This checkbox toggles all the todos to the same state as itself.
 Make sure to clear the checked state after the the "Clear completed" button is clicked.
 The "Mark all as complete" checkbox should also be updated when single todo items are checked/unchecked.
 Eg. When all the todos are checked it should also get checked.